rahulgopinath/rahulgopinath.github.io/_posts/2023-03-16-valiant-parser.markdown

 nonterminal $$p \in N$$ iff there exist l,m such that a rule $$ p -> l m $$ exists, and the matrix $$r(l,m)$$ contains $$1$$ in cell $$(i,j)$$.
 **TODO**.

-Let us try testing it.
+Let us try testing the matrix multiplication.

 <!--
 ############